Common Workers’ Comp Mistakes and How to Avoid Them in Oregon

 How to Avoid This Mistake:

-A proactive safety program reduces accidents and demonstrates to insurers that your business is responsible.
+A well-established proactive safety program minimizes accidents and proves to insurers that you’re a responsible business.

 5. Poor Record-Keeping